Efficient Quantum Fully Homomorphic Encryption: Preliminaries

-Counter Mechanism.
-The branching program operates as a sequential counter: Initialize: $c_0=0$; For each input bit $x_i(i=1, \ldots, n)$ : If $x_i=0: c_i=c_{i-1}$, If $x_i=1: c_i=c_{i-1}+1$; Output: Accept iff $c_n \in S_{\text {acc }}$.
+\textbf{Counter Mechanism.} The branching program operates as a sequential counter: Initialize: $t_0=0$, for each input bit $x_i(i=1, \ldots, n)$ : If $x_i=0: t_i=t_{i-1}$, If $x_i=1: t_i=t_{i-1}+1$; Output: Accept iff $t_n \in S_{\text {acc }}$.

 The efficiency of Sinha's branching program construction stems from its optimization tailored to the properties of symmetric functions.
 The output of a symmetric function depends only on the number of '1's in its input (the Hamming weight), rather than the specific positions of the '1's.
-This allows the program to maintain only a counter tracking the current Hamming weight during computation, without storing the exact bit sequence, thereby compressing the state space (program width) to $O(\log n)$.
+This allows the program to maintain only a counter tracking the current Hamming weight during computation, without storing the exact bit sequence, thereby compressing the state space from $O(n)$ states to binary encoding $O(\log n)$.
 Below are detailed descriptions of three classic symmetric functions:

 \textbf{Majority Function (MAJORITY)}: This function outputs 1 if the number of '1's in the input bits reaches or exceeds half of the total bits, and 0 otherwise.
 For an $n$-bit input, its acceptance set$ S_{acc} $ is ${\lceil n/2 \rceil , \lceil n/2 \rceil +1, ..., n}. $ In Sinha's branching program, the program starts with a count of 0 and increments the counter by 1 each time a '1' is encountered.
 After processing all inputs, it accepts if the final count falls within $S_{acc}$.
 The efficiency of Sinha's branching program construction stems from its optimization tailored to the properties of symmetric functions.
 The output of a symmetric function depends only on the number of '1's in its input (the Hamming weight), rather than the specific positions of the '1's.
-This allows the program to maintain only a counter tracking the current Hamming weight during computation, without storing the exact bit sequence, thereby compressing the state space (program width) to $O(\log n)$.
+This allows the program to maintain only a counter tracking the current Hamming weight during computation, without storing the exact bit sequence, thereby compressing the state representation to binary encoding $O(\log n)$.
 Below are detailed descriptions of three classic symmetric functions: